WebOrigami/docs/content/language/model.md

 ## Introduction

-Making a website would be so much easier if the web came with a good conceptual model for thinking about site construction.
+Making a site would be so much easier if the web came with a good conceptual model for thinking about site construction.

 If you’re making a spreadsheet, the spreadsheet grid provides a vital conceptual and spatial scaffold for your work, helping you break down your data entry and analysis tasks into manageable parts.
 The web offers nothing like that grid.